miklevin/MikeLev.in/_posts/2022-09-01-planning-multiple-blogs-within-one-github-pages-site.md

 ---
 date: 2022-09-01
 title: Planning Multiple Blogs Within One Github Pages Site
-permalink: /blog/planning-multiple-blogs-within-one-github-pages-site/
 headline: "Explore My Digital Portal: Creating a Space of Freedom and Objectivity"
 description: I'm planning to use Github Pages to host multiple blogs in one site, and I'm considering changes to my old content and URLs, as well as adding tags, a 'big list' of blog posts, pagination, and thumbnail embeds.
 My goal is to create a website that provides the wisdom of the ages, allowing for objective thought and accessible through any device or tablet.
 Come explore my digital portal and join me in creating a space of freedom and objectivity.
 keywords: Github Pages, Multiple Blogs, Content, URLs, Tags, Big List, Pagination, Thumbnail Embeds, Organization, Wisdom, Ages, Freedom, Objectivity, Device, Tablet, Digital Portal
-categories: github pages, organization
+categories: urls, github pages, organization
+permalink: /blog/planning-multiple-blogs-within-one-github-pages-site/
 layout: post
 ---

 OMG, Sept 1st!
 Knock off one of your "Every Little Thing" that must get done.
 Test secondary sequences within Github Pages.
 The best instructions on how to